-The most popular and well known of these is the Superposed shotgun designed by John Browning and his son Val.
+The best known and most popular of these is the Superposed shotgun designed by John Browning and his son Val.
 It is made by the arms giant Fabrique Nationale (FN) in several grades, as well as to special order.
 Browning Arms markets the guns in the U.S. The Superposed is one of the best known and most popular O/U guns ever designed.
+In the U.S., a high grade Browning Superposed is one of the more available best guns on the used market.

-Another Belgian name worthy of respect is Francotte, an old firm that has been turning out quality doubles since early in the 19th century.
+Another Belgian name well worthy of respect is Francotte, an old firm that has been turning out quality doubles since early in the 19th century.
 Top grade Belgian guns are right up there with the Italian guns in price.
-In the U.S., a high grade Browning Superposed is one of the more available best guns on the used market.

 Lefever, at one time perhaps the best American double, was bought by Ithaca, who folded the operation around 1920.
 Savage bought Fox, but quit producing the A. H. Fox gun in 1942.
-For many years afterward they used the Fox name on the Model B, a mass-produced double of Stevens design.
-Marlin bought L. C. Smith, found that the guns could not be profitably produced, and halted production in 1949.
-Remington bought Parker, and came to the same conclusion.
+For many years afterward they used the Fox name on the Model B, a mass produced double of Stevens design.
+Marlin bought L. C. Smith, found the guns could not be profitably produced, and halted production in 1949.
+Remington bought Parker and came to the same conclusion.
 The Parker operation was quietly folded at the beginning of World War II.
 Ithaca stopped producing their N.I.D. double in 1948, concentrating their shotgun efforts on producing the Model 37 pump gun.

 Connecticut Shotgun concentrates principally on the A. H. Fox gun, to which they have the rights, and the new Foxes they build are the best that has ever been made under that name.
 These bespoke guns are exquisite, lightweight boxlocks of very high quality and finish.
-They are expensive but not outrageous in price and represent a good value in today's market.
+They are expensive, but not outrageous in price and represent a good value in today's market.
 Follow the link to their website on my Guns and Shooting Links Page, where you can see pictures of these fine guns.

 A more successful re-introduction was the Parker Reproduction, which debuted in 1984 as a sweet DHE grade 20 gauge.
 The brainchild of Parker collector Tom Skeuse, president of Reagent Chemical, this perfect Parker clone was built under contract in Japan in the Kodensha plant, which at that time also produced the Winchester Model 101 O/U shotgun.
 The new Parker was a commercial success, and grades and gauges were expanding when suddenly, at the end of 1988, Kodensha ended the era of the Parker Reproduction by announcing that they were quitting the gun business to build auto parts!